Communication with Vincent Thibault

 §25 – Fun days

-(Part 37 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 37 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 Chapter 25, starts with, “You are feeling crappy.”
 Why, yes.
 Yes I am.